balancer/docs/docs/concepts/pools/boosted.md

 ### Motivation
 In liquidity pools, swap prices are determined by pool balances.
 A large pool is great for traders: the larger the balances in the pool, the less the price changes from a given trade.
 The downside, however, is that large pools are not as great for LPs.
 While the full amount of the balances support token prices, only a fraction of the balances in the pool are actively traded back and forth to facilitate trades.
-LPs collect swap fees based on their proportional share of the pool, so as more and more people join the pool, a given LP's collected swap fees will become diluted.
-We therefore require a solution that makes use of these three facts:

-Large pools...
-* are good for traders
-* dilute the swap fees that LPs collect
-* have large amounts of idle liquidity
+As a result, much of the pool sits idle.

 ## Advantages

 ### Better for LPs, Better for Traders
-If LP fees typically get diluted in large pools, how can we improve their experience?
-We can take the idle liquidity and use it to gain value in other ways.
-By putting this idle liquidity in other protocols, LPs can get a boost (e.g. lending fees from Aave) that makes the pool more enticing than other pools.
-With this additional source of value, more LPs can join while avoiding the much of the fee dilution that they would have otherwise experienced.
-Since the pool is more enticing, the liquidity will grow even larger, offering even better prices to traders.
+How can changes in pool structure improve the LP experience?
+By using the idle liquidity to gain value in other ways.
+With this idle liquidity in other protocols, LPs can get a boost (e.g. lending fees from Aave) and the pool becomes more enticing than other pools.
+Since the pool is more appealing for LPs, the liquidity will grow even larger, offering even better prices to traders.

 ### High Capital Efficiency